Less Is More in Trading

 Deeper Emotional Play

-Embracing uncertainty is another holy grail.
+Embracing uncertainty while acting consistently is the holy grail.

 ⚠️ Disclaimer